-4. HISTORICAL IRRADIATION OF YTTRIUM DIHYDRIDE IN FFTF
+6. HISTORICAL IRRADIATION OF YTTRIUM DIHYDRIDE IN FFTF

 Due to its properties, yttrium dihydride was selected as the high temperature moderator for the Fast Flux Test Facility (FFTF) for various anticipated missions related to the production of beneficial isotopes.
-Yttrium dihydride moderator was irradiated in the FFTF for ~138 EFPD during Cycle 9A (September 1986) in the Cobalt Test [97], for ~10 EFPD during Cycle 11A (May 1989) for the Multiple Isotope Irradiation (MIP) Test [98], for ~185 EFPD in the Materials Open Test Assembly (MOTA)-1D (August 1985) [99] and for ~203 EFPD in the fusion MOTA-2B (May 1991) [100].
+Yttrium dihydride moderator was irradiated in the FFTF for ~138 EFPD during Cycle 9A (September 1986) in the Cobalt Test [119], for ~10 EFPD during Cycle 11A (May 1989) for the Multiple Isotope Irradiation (MIP) Test [120], for ~185 EFPD in the Materials Open Test Assembly (MOTA)-1D (August 1985) [121] and for ~203 EFPD in the fusion MOTA-2B (May 1991) [122].
 In addition, yttrium dihydride was selected for the high temperature moderator for the Space Isotope Production (SIP) core in FFTF for producing Pu with low Pu for NASA from the irradiation of Np.
 In preparing for these various missions, in-reactor and out-of-reactor tests were completed that assessed the properties of yttrium dihydride, such as the hydrogen to yttrium ratio, the hydrogen diffusion and permeation rates, the effect of microstructure on hydriding, the effect of impurities on performance, and the effects of the hydriding procedure on the material properties.
 These were integral performance tests of specific configurations rather than basic materials properties tests.

 The QA of the FFTF tests was equivalent to NQA-1.
 For FFTF irradiations and laboratory tests, the hydrogen content in yttrium dihydride pellets was measured by a scale that determined the weight change from the hydriding process.
 The requirements were that the weight had to change by the amount expected from the hydriding process, and the yttrium dihydride had to pass through a go-no go diameter gage.
 Bowing of the ~5 cm long pellets was checked by the gage, and some machining of the pellets was allowed so that the pellet could fit through the gage.
 The cladding was exposed to the sodium and was relied on for structural integrity.
-The temperature of the yttrium dihydride temperature was below the value that would result in high hydrogen partial pressure, then the test could proceed, as the hydrogen pressure would not be exceeded.
+The temperature of the yttrium dihydride was calculated for the proposed configuration and materials, and as long as the calculated yttrium dihydride temperature was below the value that would result in high hydrogen partial pressure, then the test could proceed, as the hydrogen pressure would not be exceeded.
 Coatings to reduce hydrogen permeation from free hydrogen were used on the inside and outside of the steel cladding tubes for the Cobalt Test and some MOTA tests, but later tests (such as the MIP test) did not have these coatings, and no coatings were proposed for the SIP project.